 Our teachers engage their students in lessons about physical and emotional health and wellness through our SEL Program (RULER) and our Health Program (The Great Body Shop).
 Mrs. Fuller, our school social worker, does lessons in each classroom twice a month in support of what the children are learning from their classroom teacher, as well as our school psychologist, Mrs. Schmid.
-Over the next couple of weeks, the children will be learning about personal space and safety, privacy, and respecting the human body.
+The current unit of study in the Great Body Shop focuses on personal space and safety, privacy, and respecting our bodies.